 Won't this make my monthly premiums go up?

-While we can't say for certain, it is unlikely.
+It is unlikely.
 There is significant evidence that many of the preventive services included on this list, such as tobacco cessation, obesity reduction services, immunizations and contraceptives, are cost-saving.

-When do these new requirements take effect?
+When did these requirements take effect?